-BIMINI CAPITAL MANAGEMENT, INC. THE DIRECTORS RECOMMEND A VOTE "FOR" ITEMS 1, 2 AND 3.
-Vote On Directors 1.
-To elect as a Class II Director the following nominee to serve until the 2011 Annual Meeting of Stockholders, and until his successor is duly elected and qualification For Abstain elected and qualifies: A) Robert E. Cauley m m To elect as a Class III Director the following nominee to serve until the 2009 Annual Meeting of Stockholders, and until his successor is duly elected and qualifies: A) Robert J. Dwyer For Abstain m m Vote on Proposal For Against Abstain 3.
-To amend Bimini Capital Management, Inc.'s Charter. m m m 4.
-In their discretion, upon such other matters that may properly come before the meeting or any adjournments or postponements thereof.
+٠. O VOIE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS: BIMINI DETACH AND RETURN TH s THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+BIMINI CAPITAL MANAGEMENT, INC. THE DIRECTORS RECOMMEND A VOTE "FOR" ITEMS 1, 2 AND 3. • nominee to serve until Vote On Directors 1.
+To elect as a Class II Director the following nominee to serve until the 2011 Annual Meeting of Stockholders, and until his successor is duly For Abstain m m : To elect as a Class III Director the following nominee to serve until the 2009 Annual Meeting of Stockholders, and until his successor is duly For Abstain elected and qualifies: A) Robert J. Dwyer m m Vote on Proposal For Against Abstair 3.
+To amend Bimini Capital Management, Inc.'s Charter. m m m